telerik/winforms-docs/controls/aiprompt/overview.md

 ---

 # WinForms AIPrompt Overview
+#### WinForms AIPrompt component bridges the gap between an app and the next-generation AI language model applications.

 The AIPrompt component allows you to write prompts and execute predefined commands as well as look and interact with the output from the AI.
+Use the AIPrompt to provide your users with pre-determined ways to interact with a trained language model of your choice.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-overview.html %}